ess-dive-community/essdive-sample-id-metadata/README.md

 Below we outline supporting documents used to compare related metadata and vocabulary terms.

 [Metadata research documents](/terms): Files with descriptions of metadata fields and controlled vocabulary terms.
-Metadata fields with controlled vocabularies are described in the quick reference guide.
+Metadata fields with controlled vocabularies are described in the [sample metadata reference guide](guide.md).

 - [Sample metadata translation table](/terms/sampleMetadata_translation_table.csv): Comparison of basic sample metadata elements across standards and templates to describe physical samples and specimens.
 - [Sample metadata sources](/terms/sampleMetadata_sources.md): List of sources for standard or template in translation table, with scope and available citation.